Press "Enter" to skip to content

 The SEC allows students to compete in a purely social engineering experience that is grounded in the social sciences.
 The competition offers a timely and unique platform for students to learn about social engineering in a hands-on, engaging, and ethical manner.
 The competition has a different theme each year to demonstrate the relevance of social engineering across various cybersecurity areas, and is open to high school, undergraduate, and graduate students.

-The theme for the 2024 competition is tax scams, and the event will be taking place virtually on Fridays, Saturdays, and Sundays.
-Exact dates are listed below.
+The theme for the 2025 competition is critical infrastructure and social engineering.
+The event typically occurs virtually on Fridays, Saturdays, and Sundays.
+Exact dates TBD.

 Undergraduate: